AI4Health-DAISY-LIG/AI-configs/readme.md

 This document explains how to install, configure, and use **Aider** with the **Albert API** models (DINUM/Etalab) for this project, taking into account the fact that some of the data handled is **confidential**.

 The folder contains the files: Gitignore/env/3 .yml files in the config folder.
-This folder contains several ready-to-use Aider configuration files, so you can test different models and settings by just configuring different files.
+This folder contains several ready-to-use Aider configuration files giving the possibility to use different models and settings by just configuring different files.

 ## Files